meconlen/stringAlgorithms/README.md

 + ID is the penalty for an indel
 + deleted_value is the character to use to indicate a deletion.
 If the iterators do not point to a char then you should probably override this

+### longest_common_subsequence

+Note: I implemented this using Hirschberg since by the time the CPU disadvantage becomes substantial the memory advantage is probably worthwhile
+You can easily replace it with Needleman-Wunsch

+    template<typename I, typename BI>
+    void longest_common_subsequence(I x_begin, I x_end, I y_begin, I y_end, BI z_back,
+       typename std::iterator_traits<I>::value_type deleted_value = '-')

+#### Template Parameters

++ I is a sequential iterator
++ BI is a back inserter

+#### Function Parameters

++ x_begin, x_end are the begin and end of the first container
++ y_begin, y_end are the begin and end of the second container
++ z_back is a back inserter to store the longest common subsequence
++ deleted_value is the value used to indicate deletions

 ### display_diff